 All candidates with approval over 50% of ballots cast will be submitted to the appropriate administrator for selection.

 If no candidates meet 50% threshold or if there are no nominees from a department, or the administrator fails to approve from candidate pool, the position may be filled by a faculty member who has not served as a department chair in the last rotation.
 The administrator has the final approval of all appointments.
+In the event that no Tenured or Tenure-Track Faculty, Step B Associate Faculty or Step C Associate Faculty are nominated, the administrator may fill the position with a faculty member who has not served as a department chair.
+Step A Associate Faculty or Faculty outside of the department may be considered.

 Replacement for Cause of Convenience.

-Faculty or Administration may recommend a change in a Department Chair for cause or convenience.
+Faculty or Administration may recommend a change in a department chair for cause or convenience.

 Midterm vacancy of Chair.
-A vacancy in Department Chair will be filled by election.
+A vacancy in department chair will be filled by election.

-In the event of disciplinary action, faculty will be asked to step down as Department Chair.
+In the event of disciplinary action, faculty will be asked to step down as department chair.

 Workload Standards: Department Liaison Position Responsibilities

-In Departments that have full-time faculty members at more than one campus location, and certain other departments with significant enrollments on more than one campus, Department Liaisons will support District-Wide Department Chairs.
-Department Liaison positions will be established and maintained per Appendix L. Department Liaisons will always be located on a different campus than the Department Chair.
-Duties of the Department Liaison are limited to:
+In Departments that have full-time faculty members at more than one campus location, and certain other departments with significant enrollments on more than one campus, department liaisons will support district-wide department chairs.
+Department liaison positions will be established and maintained per Appendix M. Department liaisons will always be located on a different campus than the department chair.
+Duties of the department liaison are limited to:

-Serving as the primary campus contact for the Department Chair, and help to facilitate better communication between the Department Chair and both campus staff and faculty on the campus where the Department Liaison is located.
+Serving as the primary campus contact for the department chair, and help to facilitate better communication between the department chair and both campus staff and faculty on the campus where the department liaison is located.

-Regularly communicat specific campus needs, concerns, and other relevant considerations to the Department Chair.
+Regularly communicating specific campus needs, concerns, and other relevant considerations to the department chair.

-Assisting the Department Chair in scheduling and hiring decisions on the campus where the Department Liaison is located.
+Assisting the department chair in scheduling and hiring decisions on the campus where the department liaison is located.

-Collaborating with the Department Chair in the student grievance process on the campus where the Department Liaison is located.
+Collaborating with the department chair in the student grievance process on the campus where the department liaison is located.

-Serving as an on-campus point of communication for staff and faculty at the campus where the Department Liaison is located.
+Serving as an on-campus point of communication for staff and faculty at the campus where the department liaison is located.

-Holding a minimum of three meetings per quarter (ideally monthly) with the Department Chair at mutually agreed upon times.
+Holding a minimum of three meetings per quarter (ideally monthly) with the department chair at mutually agreed upon times.
 These meetings can be in person, by phone, or through video conferencing.

+Certification.

+As a condition for continued employment by the District, faculty shall meet or exceed certification standards and comply with all conditions pertaining thereto as set forth in Chapter 131-16 WAC as now or hereafter amended.

+Some workforce programs that shall be exempted from first aid and CPR training include but are not limited to Human Services, Office Administration and Accounting Technologies, Business Management, Early Childhood Education (as currently taught), and Criminal Justice (as currently taught; does not exempt Seasonal Law Enforcement Program).

 FACULTY SUPPORT FACILITIES

 Facilities, Equipment, and Supplies.